Francescachen/School-project/README.md

 These findings suggest that while step count may not directly improve activeness, consistent movement supports both physical health and positive mood.

 ## ⚙️ Tools Used
-R (tidyverse, ggplot2)
+Language: R (tidyverse, ggplot2)
 R Markdown for reporting and visualization
-Kaggle dataset for source data
+Data: Kaggle dataset